 Another good episode was “Lightspeed”, introducing Kid Flash as he faces off against the Hive Five (which is like a villainous parallel to the Teen Titans).
 Hmm, what does it say that I like best those that don’t have the main characters much if at all?
 Maybe that using non-leads gives writers more flexibility, and that can result in creativity.

 The cameos are pleasing, either guest voices (Michael Rosenbaum, who voices Flash on the Justice League cartoon, also plays Kid Flash, for instance) or on-screen (three monks in the babysitting episode are visually based on comic creators Nick Cardy, George Pérez, and Marv Wolfman).
 And it’s a treat to see the team’s origin in “Go!”

 The set finishes with a two-episode final Titans/Brotherhood battle, with over 40 characters, followed by an epilogue, “Things Change”, that concludes the series with the reminder that nothing lasts forever.
-Here’s some information about that last big fight:

 The only extras are short “Friends and Foes” behind-the-scenes clips about working on the various teams.
 Covered are the Doom Patrol, Titans East, the other honorary Titans, the Brotherhood of Evil, and Gordanians (aliens that held Starfire hostage).
 Overall, I suspect those who’ve been following the series will find this a rewarding conclusion, but one of the earlier seasons would be a better starting point for new viewers.
 (A complimentary copy of this DVD was provided by the studio.)